Frequently asked questions about Azure Container Instances

 Currently, scaling is not available for containers or container groups.
 If you need to run more instances, use our API to automate and create more requests for container group creation to the service.

 What features are available to instances running in a custom VNet?

 You can deploy container groups in an Azure virtual network of your choice, and delegate private IPs to the container groups to route traffic within the VNet across your Azure resources.
-Deployment of a container group into a virtual network is currently in preview, and some aspects of this feature may change prior to general availability (GA).
-See Preview limitations for updated information.
+For networking scenarios and limitations with Azure Container Instances, see Virtual network scenarios and resources.

 When does the meter start running?